-Your ancestors collected buttermilk from the slightly sour liquid that was left after butter was churned.
-They used it in baked goods to add an airy texture.
-Buttermilk was also used as a woman's facial wash for a fresh complexion.
-Now, buttermilk is made from nonfat milk that has a culture called lactic acid added to it.
-Buttermilk has a thicker consistency than milk, with a yogurt-type flavor.
-Buttermilk is normally used to manufacture crème fraiche or as an enhancement to baked desserts, such as your cake mixes.
+But now, buttermilk is made from nonfat milk that has a culture called lactic acid added to it.
+Buttermilk has a thicker consistency than milk and a yogurt-type flavor.
+It's normally used to make crème fraiche or as an enhancement to baked desserts, such as cake mixes.

 Nonstick cooking spray

 2 round 8-inch pans

 Large mixing bowl

 - Preheat your oven to 350 degrees Fahrenheit.

 - Spray your pans with nonstick cooking spray.

 - Put the cake mix into a mixing bowl.